Jill Siegel – Brazil Travel Specialist

 I’ve been fortunate, as well, to have brought National Geographic photographers to the Amazon region as well as the Pantanal in Western Brazil.
 These trips have allowed me to see these regions through the eyes of some of the world’s best nature photographers.

-For the past seven years I have had the great honor of being included in Conde Nast Traveler Magazine’s “World’s Top Travel Specialists” list.
+For the past eight years I have had the great honor of being included in Conde Nast Traveler Magazine’s “World’s Top Travel Specialists” list.
 Through this appointment I have custom designed and coordinated travel programs for clients as diverse as the Chair Emeritus of the Board of Trustees at the Museum of Contemporary Art (MOCA) Los Angeles, to private and exclusive destination weddings and honeymoons throughout Brazil.
-Other clients have included Susan Sarandon, George Tillman Jr. (director of Men of Honor, Soul Food), The Ralph Lauren Family, celebrity film maker/photographer David LaChapelle and Mathew Chapman, screenwriter and great great grandson of Charles Darwin.
+Other clients have included Susan Sarandon, George Tillman Jr. (director of Men of Honor, Soul Food), The Ralph Lauren Family, celebrity film maker/photographer David LaChapelle and Matthew Chapman, screenwriter and great great grandson of Charles Darwin.